igshrey01/PythonChatbot/README.md

 ## Python Chatbot
 Developed a chatbot based on Natural Language Processing techniques using Deep Learning.
 The Laptop Buying Guide website that we have created contains all the information needed by a user while buying a laptop.
 The chatbot also involves a feature to predict the price of a laptop based on its configuration such as RAM, storage size, OS, processor and so on.
+The database was manually created by us and is stored in intents.json file.

 ### Additional Features Of Chatbot
 a) The chatbot can also accept voice based natural language query as input. <br/>